 As you know, our mission is to spread the word about great product management.
 There is so much confusion out there about the role.
 In the past, our readers and alumni have told us that the Book helped them get rid of their mistaken assumptions and launch their product careers.
 Then, it was decided.
 We had to get the Product Book on Product Hunt.
 And become the most voted product.
 Here’s what we did to make it possible.

 Build the foundations by focusing on the product

 Sending a coherent message is a fundamental requirement for a successful Product Hunt launch.
 Here at Product School, we wear many hats.
-We’re educators in product management, data analytics, digital marketing, blockchain, and coding.
+We’re educators in Product Management, from entry level to executives.
+We give corporate training.
 We’re events organizers: every week, leading professionals deliver presentations on expert topics across the globe.
 And, of course, we can’t forget about #ProductCon, the biggest conference in the product arena!